Dotcodes/watanysis/README.md

 <h4>Step 1</h4>
 <p>Open a chat and click on the <b>menu</b> button at the top right.
 Then select More, choose Email chat and click <b>WITHOUT MEDIA</b>.</p>
 <h4>Step 2</h4>
 <p>Ater getting the chat-history.txt file upload that file in it.
+All are done you get a power full analysis report of about yor group.</p>
+<h4>Step 3</h4>
-All are done you get a power full analysis report of about yor group.</ppp
+<p>Ater getting the chat-history.txt file upload that file in this site.
+All are done you get a power full analysis report of about yor group.</p>